realityendshere/ella-treadmill/README.md

 * Column 6: `ella-treadmill-item-column-3`
 * and so on...

-Every third column will contain items with the class name `ella-treadmill-item-column-1` in the following code example.
+Every third column (1st, 4th, 7th, 10th, etc) will contain items with the
+class name `ella-treadmill-item-column-1` in the following code example.

 ```
 {{#ella-treadmill content=model fluctuateColumn=3 as |item|}}